-- 4. Critical Cases in G7/G20 Diplomacy: What critical cases in G7/G20 diplomacy on this issue have produced the peaks, depths and turning points in these patterns of performance and how did the diplomacy and negotiations for and at that summit produce the result?
+- 4. Critical Cases in G7/G20 Diplomacy: What critical cases in diplomacy on this issue have produced the peaks, depths and turning points in these patterns of performance and how did the diplomacy and negotiations for and at that summit produce the result?
 What are the cases at individual summits where the G8/G20 has produced its greatest successes and failures on this issue?
 In each case (usually between four to six), use the detailed process tracing or historical method, to identify the member's initiative, alignment, and bargaining or persuasion dynamics that produced high or low performance, in the lead up to and at the summit itself.
-Focus on who led, supported, resisted, and adjusted to produce the result.
+Focus on who led, supported, resisted and adjusted to produce the result.
 Identify what causes, especially in the consciousness of the participating actors, produced the observed results. - 5.
-Conclusion and Recommendations - a.
-How well do the causes account for the performance, as presented in your opening thesis? - b.
-What puzzles and suggestions for future research arise? - c.
+Conclusion and Recommendations a.
 What recommendations would you make for the next summit to adopt?
 Offer your recommendations as draft text for the communiqué for use in the summit simulation.